 The tasting room staff is quite knowledgeable.
 Ask about the landmark 1976 Judgement of Paris Tasting where the 1971 Ridge Vineyards Monte Bello placed fifth, competing with France’s finest wines.

 Thirty years later, a re-enactment of the Judgement of Paris was held in London and Napa simultaneously, with the same vintages.
-That time, the 1971 Ridge Monte Bello took first place, proving that California wines can age as well, if not better than the French wines.
+That time, the 1971 Ridge Monte Bello Cabernet Sauvignon took fifth place, proving that California wines can age as well, if not better than the French wines.

 For a truly memorable tasting and remarkable wines, visit Ridge Vineyards Lytton Springs! www.ridgewine.com